La Salle University: La Salle TV

+La Salle TV is a student-run, public, educational, and government access (PEG) cable television station offering educational-access television programming run by La Salle and carried within Philadelphia's city limits on the Comcast cable system.
+The station reaches over 300,000 homes and serves La Salle students and its neighbors with educational and entertaining programs.
+The station also serves as a hands-on teaching facility for students interested in the communication field.
+In 2009, La Salle 56 officially changed its name to La Salle TV due to an agreement with Verizon to carry the student television station.
+La Salle University had initially acquired the cable channel in 1991 as part of franchise agreements between cable providers and the city of Philadelphia.

 The Collegian

-The Collegian published its first issue on March 16, 1931.
-It is the only on-campus newspaper for La Salle.
-It is published weekly every Thursday throughout the school year.
-The newspaper is written, edited, and produced by La Salle students underneath a faculty adviser.
-The newspaper is not independent, meaning that it has restrictions placed by the University on what it can publish.
-Restrictions are placed by the Division of Student Affairs and sometimes the President's Office.
+Publishing its first issue on March 16, 1931, The Collegian is the only on-campus newspaper for La Salle, published every Thursday throughout the school year.
+The weekly newspaper is written, edited, and produced by La Salle students working with a faculty adviser.
+The newspaper is not independent; it has restrictions on content placed on it by the University, the Division of Student Affairs and sometimes the President's Office.

 WEXP

 WEXP is a college radio station with a freeform radio format.
-It previously broadcast on 1600 and 530 AM in the Philadelphia-area before becoming an Internet radio-only station.
+It previously broadcast on 1600 and 530 AM in the Philadelphia area before becoming an Internet radio-only station.

-WEXP opened its studio in 1972.
-Initially, the radio station could only be heard inside the Student Union building.
-However, with the advent of computers in every dorm, where AM radios became scarcer to find, the station chose to embark on an Internet-only focus, setting up a partnership with live365 beginning in the fourth quarter of 2002.
-The shift in focus re-energized the station by recruiting more members and boosting listenership both on campus and across the country.

 Greek life

-One of the aspects of La Salle's social scene are its fraternities and sororities.
-In total, La Salle has fourteen Greek life organizations: Ten traditional fraternities and sororities, two Divine Nine (historically black) organizations, and two co-educational fraternities.
+La Salle's social scene includes its fraternities and sororities.
+La Salle has fourteen Greek life organizations: ten traditional fraternities and sororities, two Divine Nine (historically black) organizations, and two co-educational fraternities.

 Fraternities

-La Salle has six chartered fraternities, five of which are nationally recognized.
-Sigma Phi Lambda—not to be confused with Sigma Phi Lambda, the nationally recognized sorority founded in Austin, Texas—is the only unrecognized national fraternity on La Salle's campus.
-Sigma Phi Lambda, however, was La Salle University's first and oldest fraternity.
+La Salle has six chartered fraternities, five of which are nationally recognized, and one of which, Sigma Phi Lambda, is the university's first and oldest fraternity.
+(Not to be confused with Sigma Phi Lambda, the nationally recognized sorority founded in Austin, Texas.)